ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslogForGREP11.md

 	openssl req -config client.cnf -key client-key.pem -new -out client-req.csr
 	```

-5. Now we are going to use a pattern that is similar to a real-world pattern:
+5. Now you are going to use a pattern that is similar to a real-world pattern:

-	You are going to send your CSR (which you just created on the host) to the Rsyslog CA (which is on your Ubuntu KVM guest):
+	You are going to send your CSR, which you just created on the RHEL host, to the Rsyslog CA which you created on your Ubuntu KVM guest:

 	``` bash
 	scp client-req.csr student@${StudentGuestIP}:./rsyslogWork/.